yuvalmGS/gigaspaces-wiki-jekyll/xap97net/administration-and-monitoring-api.markdown

 ---

 {% compositionsetup %}

-{summary}Administration and monitoring API for GigaSpaces services and components.{summary}
+{% summary %}Administration and monitoring API for GigaSpaces services and components.{% endsummary %}

 # Overview